ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft-2020-01-02-Docker 1O1.md

 # Image
 Latered file system.
 Play like lego.
 They can't be chage while container running.
-Except ***writable container Laye***
+Except ***writable container Laye*** Layer can be shared by images.
+It mean we no longer need t ocopy it all the time.
 # Docker Swarm
 It allows for easily building a distributed cluster where a container can be run across multiple available servers.